 - Leonie Weindorf, M.Sc., Doctoral Candidate, Development of Successful Learning

-- Dr. Lena Wieland, Academic Staff, Cognitive Development
+- Dr. Lena Wieland, Junior Research Group Leader, Cognitive Development